12 Warning Signs of Eating Disorders You Shouldn’t Ignore

 People with anorexia and bulimia also tend to have extremely dry and blotchy skin.
 This happens due to excessive purging and the use of laxatives that leave the body dehydrated.
 However, the skin isn’t the only marker for dehydration in people with these disorders.

 You will also notice your mouth is extremely dry, your cheeks are sunken and you have an electrolyte imbalance.
 It’s also not uncommon for the knuckles to have scraped skin.
 This happens due to the repeated scraping of the hand against the teeth when one induces vomiting using their fingers.

 If you’re concerned about a loved one, you need to intervene before things get worse.
 Begin by addressing your concerns and talking to the person about them.
-Suggest treatment and get referrals of psychologists that specialize in eating disorders.
+Suggest medical treatment and get referrals of mental health professionals that specialize in treating eating disorders.

-It’s easy for signs of eating disorders to go unnoticed, especially during the first stages.
+It’s easy for signs of eating disorders to go unnoticed, especially during the early stages.
 However, it’s crucial to watch your eating habits and those of your loved ones if you suspect an eating disorder.
-Don’t wait until they’re showing all the signs because it may lead to serious health conditions.
-Seek professional help and get them the help they need.
-Calmerry offers reliable online therapy where you can find mental health professionals who specialize in this area.
+Don’t wait until they’re showing all the signs because it may lead to serious long-term health consequences.

 Seek help from a healthcare professional with expertise in treating eating disorders immediately.
 Eating disorders are treatable, and although recovery can take a long time, most people can learn healthy eating habits.